EcoFire/firebehavioR/README.md

 Installation
 ------------
+firebehavioR is available on the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/package=firebehavioR).

-You can install firebehavioR from GitHub for the development version.
+Alternatively, you can install firebehavioR from GitHub for the development version.

     devtools::install_github("EcoFire/firebehavioR")